 What ‘Mulan’ boycott?
-Disney Plus viewers will surpass Hulu by 2024
+Disney Plus viewers will surpass Hulu by 2024, says eMarketer

 - Apple TV Plus: 18.8 million

+eMarketer says its viewership estimates are based on how many people watch a service at least once a month, including shared subscriptions.
+Disney Plus already has more reported subscribers than Hulu (about 60 million versus 35.5 million), and the two are often bundled together.

-But by 2024, eMarketer expects Disney Plus to leapfrog Hulu and claim the third spot with 123.4 million viewers (eMarketer did not give estimates for Netflix and Amazon viewership in 2024).
+But by 2024, eMarketer expects Disney Plus to leapfrog Hulu in viewership and claim the third spot with 123.4 million viewers. (eMarketer did not give estimates for Netflix and Amazon viewership in 2024.)
 Disney Plus’s viewership is already impressive.
 It’s achieved a third-place ranking even though it’s existed for less than a year.
-Matter of fact, Apple TV Plus and Disney Plus debuted within weeks of each other in late 2019, yet Disney Plus has almost four times the viewers.

 That stunning viewership in less than a year is largely due to the strength of Disney Plus’s catalog.
 Disney Plus offers some of the most iconic film and TV franchises—everything from Star Wars to The Simpsons.
 But while things are looking rosy for Disney’s future right now, it could hit some stumbling blocks on two fronts.

-Note: This post has been updated to clarify eMarketer’s methodology.